WEIGHT CONTROL PROGRAMMES

 - Differentiation between anxiety and hunger sensations

-- Examination of turning points and life changes
+- Examination of turning points, life changes, obesity and weight.

 The Follow-Up Programme